-Medulloblastoma/PNET is the most common brain tumour of childhood, representing 20% of all childhood brain tumours.
+Medulloblastoma/PNET is one of the most common brain tumour of childhood, representing 20% of all childhood brain tumours.
 They are most common in children between the ages of three and eight, and are slightly more common in boys than girls.
 They can also be found in adults but are extremely rare.

 Most of these tumours originate in the lower back part of the brain (called the cerebellum) and are called medulloblastomas.

 When they occur in other parts of the brain they are called PNETs (Primitive Neuro Ectodermal Tumours).
 If a PNET occurs in the area of the brain called the pineal gland, then the PNET is known as a pineoblastoma.
 All PNETs can sometimes spread (disseminate or metastasise) to the spinal cord through the cerebrospinal fluid.
 Like other childhood brain tumours, they rarely spread outside the central nervous system (brain and spinal cord) to other organs of the body.

 Common symptoms include: